-Thanks for reading the first post in our Visual Workflow series!
-Tune in next week for more on Flows!
+Thanks for reading the second post in our List View series!
+Tune in next week for more!

 Have another topic you’d like to see in the future?
 Send us a tweet! @BeardforceTyler

 Read More »